elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 #### Refactoring

 Possible solutions to this anti-pattern is to use maps or structs to model our address.
 The example below creates an `Address` struct, better representing this domain through a composite type.
-Additionally, we introduce a `parse/1` function, that converts the string into an `Address`, which will simplify the logic of remainng functions.
+Additionally, we introduce a `parse/1` function, that converts the string into an `Address`, which will simplify the logic of remaining functions.
 With this modification, we can extract each field of this composite type individually when needed.

 ```elixir
 defmodule Address do